-He must locate and destroy the remaining Horcruxes.
+He and his allies must locate and destroy the remaining Horcruxes.

-He must destroy the simulacrum which he unwillingly helped to create.
+They must decommission the simulacrum which he unwillingly helped to create.

 He must also destroy the “evil memory” which controls and directs the simulacrum.
 The “final Horcrux” as it were.
 It was not certain that these would necessarily be destroyed together.
 (Fortunately they were.)

 In fact, to be safe, I thought he should probably neutralize that particular “evil memory” of his enemy before he destroyed the simulacrum.
 For with the probability of the 6th Horcrux (i.e., the Harrycrux) still being in play at the final confrontation, we could no longer safely assume that destroying the simulacrum would at the worst case merely revert Voldemort to VaporMort.
 It seemed entirely possible that to destroy his current hosting body now will merely launch Voldemort into a battle to posses Harry’s, despite the pain which that would invoke.

 And, most difficult of all, Harry must release the final piece of Tom Riddle’s soul and send it beyond the Veil.